-How to back up photos and videos to the cloud
+How to easily back up your photos and videos to the cloud

 How to back up your photos and videos to the cloud or your computer using Google Photos

-Google Photos is one of the best ways to store, backup and view your photos if you have a smartphone.
+Google Photos is one of the best ways to store, backup, and view your photos if you have a smartphone.
 It will also seamlessly upload them to your Google account storage.
-If you don't have it, get it.
+If you don't have it for some crazy reason, get it.
 It's a free download in the Google Play Store.

-Once it's downloaded, you just have to allow Google Photos access to your photo and video library, tap Backup and Sync and all of the photos and video on your phone will be copied to the cloud where you can access them from anywhere!
+- Open the Google Photos app and tap on the menu icon (three lines) in the top left corner.

-See everything you need to know in the Google Photos Ultimate Guide
+Now, all of the photos and videos you've taken on your phone will be copied to the cloud where you can access them from anywhere.
+Generally, we recommend that you set Google Photos as your default photo gallery app, in large part because its backup and sync abilities are rock solid.

 How to back up your photos and video to the cloud using Google Drive